jeffreyscanlon/Portfolio/README.md

 # Welcome to Jeffrey's Portfolio

 Thank you for visiting my portfolio!
-This site may be updated frequently./ Link to live site: https://jeffreyscanlon.github.io/Portfolio/
+This site may be updated frequently.\
+Link to live site: https://jeffreyscanlon.github.io/Portfolio/

 # About me